patternknife/url-knife/README.md

-# Strict-parser
+# Pattern-dreamer

 ## Overview

-'Javascript URL(domain, uri, parameters, etc.), email parser using a powerful combination of regular expressions on XML, HTML or plain text'
+'Javascript URL, URI, Email parser using a powerful combination of regular expressions on XML, HTML or plain text'

+We have been able to parse URLs with no protocol from texts.
+Now, from ver.
+1.4.0, we can parse certain URIs with no domain from texts.
+Check '3.1 Plain texts (CERTAIN URIs)'.

 ## Installation